 - the functions and activities of the agency – information or documents relating to routine functions or activities may be appropriate for informal release.

-Where they are not sensitive, agencies should consider the informal release of information or documents they hold that relate to their usual functions and operations.
-Where a document relates to a commercial matter (a tender process or procurement) it may still be appropriate for informal release with certain information deleted from the document.
+An agency should consider the informal release of information or documents it holds that relate to its usual governmental functions and operations.
+Where a document relates to a commercial matter (a tender process or procurement for goods and services) it may still be appropriate for informal release with certain information deleted from the document.

 If a document can be provided outside the Act, under Professional Standard 1.2, the agency must either: